zowe/docs-site/docs/user-guide/api-mediation/api-mediation-smf.md

 # SMF records

 API Mediation Layer can issue SMF type 83, 230, or 231 security-related audit records.
-You can use the SMF records to assist with auditing of the events when a Personal Access Token is created.
+You can use SMF records to assist with auditing events when a Personal Access Token is created.

 To enable this functionality on your Zowe instance, see the [configuration procedure](#configure-the-main-zowe-server-to-issue-smf-records).

-Some of the predefined values in the SMF record are possible to change.
+It is possible to customize some predefined values in the SMF record.
 For more information, see the [full list of configurable parameters](#smf-record-configurable-parameters).

 **Note:** Record type 83 is a RACF processing record.
-This record type can be replaced by other SMF type depending on the ESM:
+This record type can be replaced by other SMF types depending on the ESM:
 * ACF2 - SMF type 230
 * TSS - SMF type 231